ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 The ProbeRTT state works in concert with BBR.min_rtt estimation.
-Up to once every ProbeRTTInterval = 5 seconds, the flow enters ProbeRTT, decelerating by setting its cwnd_gain to BBRProbeRTTCwndGain = 0.5 to reduce its inflight to half of its estimated BDP, to try to measure the unloaded two-way propagation delay.
+Up to once every ProbeRTTInterval = 5 seconds, the flow enters ProbeRTT, decelerating by setting its cwnd_gain to BBR.ProbeRTTCwndGain = 0.5 to reduce C.inflight to half of its estimated BDP, to try to measure the unloaded two-way propagation delay.

 There are two main motivations for making the MinRTTFilterLen roughly twice the ProbeRTTInterval.
-First, this ensures that during a ProbeRTT episode the flow will "remember" the BBR.min_rtt value it measured during the previous ProbeRTT episode, providing a robust BDP estimate for the cwnd = 0.5\*BDP calculation, increasing the likelihood of fully draining the bottleneck queue.
+First, this ensures that during a ProbeRTT episode the flow will "remember" the BBR.min_rtt value it measured during the previous ProbeRTT episode, providing a robust BDP estimate for the C.cwnd = 0.5\*BDP calculation, increasing the likelihood of fully draining the bottleneck queue.
 Second, this allows the flow's BBR.min_rtt filter window to generally include RTT samples from two ProbeTT episodes, providing a more robust